Gene-Weaver/LeafMachine/README.md

 Branch V.2.0 is the version described in the publication.

+Branch V.2.1 contains improvements, not stable or recommended for use *yet*.

 Weaver, W. N., J. Ng, and R. G. Laport.
 2020.
 LeafMachine: Using machine learning to automate leaf trait extraction from digitized herbarium specimens.
 Applications in Plant Sciences 8(6): e11367. https://doi.org/10.1002/aps3.11367

 Supported by NSF 1930030, NSF‐EF 1550813, Microsoft AI for Earth